 ^a Published by the CBS early in 2009, the revised GDP data for the 1995-2008 period include the estimation of non-observed economy, the new estimation of imputed dwelling rents and the new estimation and distribution of financial intermediation services indirectly measured (FISIM).
-The GDP data for 2006, 2007 and 2008 are based on quarterly estimates and preliminary.

-^b CPI inflation rate.
+The GDP data for 2006, 2007 and 2008 are based on quarterly estimates and preliminary. ^b CPI inflation rate.

-^b CPI inflation rate.

-In accordance with the obligations assumed during the pre-accession negotiations with the European Commission, the new legislative provisions governing the monitoring of foreign borrowing entered into force early in 2008.
+^b CPI inflation rate. ^c In accordance with the obligations assumed during the pre-accession negotiations with the European Commission, the new legislative provisions governing the monitoring of foreign borrowing entered into force early in 2008.
 As a result, the external debt balance at end-2007 is reported in accordance with the old system.
-In order to provide for the comparability of annual data, the external debt is also calculated in accordance with the new system which shows an upward adjustment in the end-2007 balance, increasing it by EUR 325m or to EUR 33,254m.

-In the 1999-2001 period, total balance excluding capital revenues (GFS 1986) is shown on a cash basis.
+In order to provide for the comparability of annual data, the external debt is also calculated in accordance with the new system which shows an upward adjustment in the end-2007 balance, increasing it by EUR 33.254m. ^d Includes principal payments on bonds, long-term trade credits and long-term loans, as well as total interest payments on direct investment. ^e In the 1999-2001 period, total balance excluding capital revenues (GFS 1986) is shown on a cash basis.
 From 2001 on, it is shown on a modified accrual basis and includes CM, CR CPF and DAB.
-From 2008 on, CM is excluded from the total balance.
+From 2008 on, CM is excluded from the total balance. ^f Public debt is the debt of the general government.
+From 2008 on, it excludes the debt of CM.
+Sources: CBS, MoF and CNB.